Flea the Scene 8oz....$14.00

 According to Hoxsey, the formula was developed by his grandfather, a horse breeder in Illinois.
 His favorite stallion had a cancerous growth, and he observed this horse eat grasses and flowering wild plants in a pasture on his farm.
 The cancer disappeared.
 John Hoxsey believed it was the local plants that had healed his horse.
 He added some other herbs and made the formula available to other horse breeders.

-How did Harry and his formula survive?
+Harry Hoxsey inherited the formula in 1919, from his father, he challenged Harry to treat cancer patients "if need be, in defiance of the high priests of medicine" Harry's father, was a veterinary surgeon, he believed that the formula “might be of equal benefit to human beings stricken with the same disease," John Hoxsey began "quietly treating cancer patients" under the supervision of two MDs in the region of Girard, Illinois.
+Harry Hoxsey supported and bolstered by his family’s experience of the formula’s results, who made it famous, and brought the formula to thousands of people around the U.S. How did Harry and his formula survive?
 Why weren’t they extinguished?
 It’s an amazing story full of Hollywood-like intrigues.
 They survived by the most amazing truth of all ……testimony of healed patients.
 This was Hosxey’s only defense at every trial and Senate committee meeting.
 He never lost one ‘AMA quack trial’ or slander trial because of this moving, powerful defense from the experience of hundreds of cancer survivors.
 Battling against the American medical establishment of the day, not one cancer patient ever testified against him.
 Given to carrying wads of cash to be able to post bail at any time,(his fortune coming from Oil investments) when arrested, his patients would gather at the jail in a show of support, hastening his release.
 Senators, judges, lawyers and some doctors endorsed his anticancer treatment.
 Along with hundreds of patient supporters, once seriously ill with cancer, would testified they owed their lives and continued health to him.
 Hoxsey’s ‘larger-than-life’ personality, unfortunately fit the stereotypical image of a quack coupled with a confrontational style, set him head-on to clash with the medical authorities for decades.
 Maybe being caught up in the swinging pendulum of medical focus of the day, that began with the swing away from herbal medicine to pharmaceuticals that happened from 1920’s to the 1950’s McCarthyism.

 Richard Walter in his article ‘Hoxsey Therapy’ reports : “In 1953, the Fitzgerald Report, commissioned by a United States Senate committee, concluded that organized medicine had "conspired" to suppress the Hoxsey therapy and at least a dozen other promising cancer treatments.
 The proponents of these unconventional methods were mostly respected doctors and scientists who had developed nutritional or immunological approaches.
 Panels of surgeons and radiation therapists had dismissed the therapies as quackery, and these promising treatments were banned without a serious investigation”